 > Return to Title IV Repayments and Refunds

 Cost of attendance (COA) is an estimate of the total expenses for a student attending Barton Community College.
 The total figure includes tuition and fees, room and board (dorm and meal plan costs for an on campus student, or housing and food allowances for an off campus student), books, transportation, and miscellaneous expenses.
-The portions that the student will owe to the Barton are tuition and fees.
-If the student will live on campus, he or she will also owe room and board fees to Barton.
-The Office of Financial Aid uses the cost of attendance when calculating aid eligibility.
+The Office of Financial Aid uses the cost of attendance when calculating aid eligibility, it is not representative of a student's actual charges.
 Students and parents should use the cost of attendance to build a budget for the academic year and determine how much aid the student will need.
 Please note all amounts are based on averages, and that a student's COA will change based upon their enrollment status and enrollment periods.
 All students are initially awarded based on a full-time, fall and spring COA.
 Their award amounts could change once their COA is updated to reflect their actual enrollment.
 Students have the right to appeal that their COA be adjusted.
 Appeals will be considered on a case-by-case basis.

 Disbursement Policies and Procedures can change from one academic year to the next.
 It is the student's responsibility to read these policies and procedures and meet the deadlines that are set therein.